Carcinogens in the electroplating industry

-important that exposure be reduced to as low as reasonably
+requirement, that exposure be reduced to levels as low as

-practicable.
-An estimated 3000 workers are potentially exposed to nickel
+An estimated 3,000 workers are potentially exposed to nickel

 and/or hexavalent chromium in the electroplating industry, through

-inhalation of dusts, fumes and mists; dermal absorption; or by ingestion as a result of hand to mouth contamination.
+inhalation of dusts, fumes and mists, by absorption through the

+skin, or by ingestion as a result of hand-to-mouth contamination.

 Consequently, efforts to reduce worker exposure rely on good